Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

-\textit{ \textbf{Insight} }: This task learns a mapping from a stream of events to a single intensity image or sequence of images (\ie, video).
-The reconstructed results allow us to apply the off-the-shelf DL algorithms\textemdash developed for frame-based cameras\textemdash for learning end tasks.
-Intuitively, intensive research has been devoted to reconstructing images/videos from events (See Fig.~\ref{fig: results video recons} and Fig.~\ref{fig: Image Reconstruction}).
+\textit{\textbf{Insight}}: This task learns a mapping from a stream of events to a single intensity image or sequence of images (\ie, video).
+The mapped results allow for applying the off-the-shelf DL algorithms\textemdash developed for frame-based cameras\textemdash to learning downstream tasks.
+From our review, intensive research has been devoted to achieving this task, as summarized in Fig.~\ref{fig: results video recons}, Fig.~\ref{fig: Image Reconstruction}, and Tab.~\ref{Reconstruction}.

-Early approaches rely on the assumption about the scene structure (or motion dynamics)~\cite{kim2008simultaneous,cook2011interacting} or event integration with regularization terms~\cite{bardow2016simultaneous,munda2018real,moeys2017color} to reconstruct intensity images.
+Early methods rely on the assumption about the scene structure (or motion dynamics)~\cite{cook2011interacting} or event integration with regularization terms~\cite{munda2018real} to reconstruct intensity images.
 However, these methods suffer from artifacts due to the direct event integration, and the reconstructed intensity images are not photo-realistic enough.
-DL-based methods, by contrast, bring significant performance gains.
-In this paper, we analyze the SOTA deep learning methods based on the research challenges they tackle: \textbf{1)} A lack of large-scale datasets for training deep networks; \textbf{2)} High computational complexity and low latency; \textbf{3)} The low-quality of reconstructed images or videos, \eg, relatively low resolution and blurred.
+DL-based methods, by contrast, bring significant accuracy gains.
+In this paper, we analyze the SOTA deep learning methods based on the following challenges: 1) A lack of large-scale datasets for training deep networks; 2) High computational complexity and high latency; 3) The low-quality of reconstructed images or videos, \eg, relatively low resolution and blurred images.

 For the first challenge, ~\cite{yu2020event} and ~\cite{zhu2021eventgan} are representative works leveraging generative adversarial networks (GANs) to bridge knowledge transfer between events and RGB images to alleviate the scarce labeled data problem.
-Moreover, Stoffregen \etal ~\cite{stoffregen2020reducing} found that the contrast threshold is a key factor in synthesizing data to match the real event data better.
-Further, Vall{\'e}s ~\cite{paredes2021back} explored the theoretical basis of event cameras and proposes self-supervised learning to reduce the dependence on the ground truth video (including synthetic data) based on the photometric constancy of events.
+Moreover, Stoffregen \etal ~\cite{stoffregen2020reducing} found that the contrast threshold is a key factor in synthesizing data to match the real event data well.
+Further, Vall{\'e}s \etal ~\cite{paredes2021back} explored the theoretical basis of event cameras and proposes self-supervised learning to reduce the dependence on the ground truth video (including synthetic data) based on the photometric constancy of events.

-For addressing the second challenge, Scheerlinck \etal ~\cite{scheerlinck2020fast} employed recurrent connections to build a state over time, allowing a much smaller recurrent neural network that reuses previously reconstructed results.
-Interestingly, Duwek \etal ~\cite{duwek2021image} combined CNNs with SNNs based on Laplacian prediction and Poisson integration to achieve video reconstruction with fewer parameters.